Virtual Carer Fairs and Interviews are becoming increasingly common. Follow this page to help you prepare for your next virtual interview or job fair!

 It is just as important to prepare for a virtual fair than it is preparing for an in-person fair.
 You should be preparing your elevator pitch and resume for the fair.

 You should be preparing your elevator pitch and resume for the fair.

 Networking, or developing meaningful relationships, will help you enormously in your job search.

 The recruiters you meet at a virtual fair are great to add to your network!
 Follow these steps to ensure you give a first impression to recruiters.

 In order to land the job, you generally will need to apply via the employer website; however, remember that the goal is to get a referral to a job, which will yield the greatest result.
 After applying for roles, let the recruiter know you applied via email.

 Remember, the resume and initial pitch gets you the interview and the interview gets you the job!
 Do not underestimate the power of practicing answers to questions before the interview.
 Use our Interview Preparation for help.

 Videos to make a great impression at job fairs

 In-Person Job Fair/Interview Tips (most can be helpful for virtual)

 Virtual interviews are becoming more common.
 There are two different types: asynchronous and synchronous.
 An asynchronous interview, or a pre-recorded interview, is when you answer prompted questions - you usually have a few days to do this.
-Some softwares used include HireVue and TopPick.
+Some software used include HireVue and TopPick.
 Synchronous interviews are when you interview with a member of the HR team in real-time, this may be on Zoom or Google Meet.
 Essentially the expectations and recommendations to prepare are not different than in-person interviews.
 Below we have compiled recommendations based on recruiter's tips from the Brooklyn Navy Yard as well as our own.